|Would buy this product again.||48%|

 Next, the thin (almost watery) formula.
 Because of the gloopy consistency, it's messy.
 Lastly, this mascara takes too long to set & for a few minutes after applying, my eyelashes literally felt wet & "weighed down," if that makes sense; although the mascara is thin, it's really easy to over-apply & clump up your lashes.

-More than anything else, the excessive flaking upset me because I don't wear contacts just to wear them; I wear them because need to see & I just can't risk having itchy, irritated eyes.
+More than anything else, the excessive flaking upset me because I don't wear contacts for cosmetic reasons or just to wear them; I wear them because need to see & I just can't risk having itchy, irritated eyes.
+Eye infections are not an option for me.
 In spite of my bad experience, I'm going to try it once or twice more with my contacts & a few without just to be fair & to see if I can work with it or if I can wear it underneath another mascara.
 Even though I'm not too pleased, because of the cost ($15 or 16), I don't just want to throw it away.
 I'll post results & keep you all updated!

 UPDATE #1 - I tried it again both before & after putting my contacts in & it still burned & irritated my eyes